-Among the four companies, JinkoSolar boasts the largest total manufacturing production capacity at 285GW.
-Canadian Solar's production capacity is about half this figure, at 148GW, while First Solar's production capacity, at 16.6GW, is smaller compared to these two companies but exceeds VSUN's 12GW.
-All three other companies have increased their capacities from 2022 to 2023.
+Among the four companies, JinkoSolar boasts the largest annual production capacity at 345GW.
+Canadian Solar's production capacity is about half this figure, at 176W, while First Solar's production capacity, at 21GW, is smaller compared to these two companies but exceeds VSUN's 10GW.
+All three other companies have increased their capacities from 2023 to 2024.
 JinkoSolar and Canadian Solar have built a vertically integrated production system from the upstream to downstream processes of manufacturing.
 The Abalance group handled only downstream panel production until FY06/23, but began cell production at a plant completed in late October 2023, and started ingot and wafer production in April 2024.
-While JinkoSolar and Canadian Solar have many factories in China, the VSUN group has located its panel, cell, and wafer plants in Vietnam, creating a supply chain that does not solely rely on China.
+While JinkoSolar and Canadian Solar have many factories in China, the VSUN group has located its panel, cell, and wafer plants outside of China, creating a supply chain that does not solely rely on China.
 First Solar produces solar panels using CdTe technology, which does not rely on Chinese components, and has established a supply chain outside of China, primarily in the US.

-In terms of revenue by region, both Canadian Solar and JinkoSolar generate revenue globally, while 74% of First Solar's revenue comes from the US alone.
+In terms of revenue by region, both Canadian Solar and JinkoSolar generate revenue globally, while 93% of First Solar's revenue comes from the US alone.
 In FY06/23, the company primarily focused on the US and European markets.
-However, with the US tariff exemption ending in June 2024, the US revenue share declined while revenue from Asia, including India, rose
+However, with the US tariff exemption ending in June 2024, the US revenue share declined while revenue from Asia, including India,